gkgaurav31/spring/09-using-interfaces-to-define-contracts.md

 ## Scenario

-Implement an object that needs to print packages’ details to be delivered for a shipping app.
+Implement an object that needs to print packages' details to be delivered for a shipping app.
 The printed details must be sorted by their destination address.

 ### THOUGHT PROCESS